wiseman-timelord/Image-Gradio-Gguf/README.md

 - Still updating readme for flux2...

 ### Description
-A local python image generator from prompt using Qwen 3 Z-Image Engineer encoder and Z-Image Turbo.
-This is a simple image generation project, covering what is possible currently to be most compitent through GGUF models, through but eventually cover several encoders and image generation models.
-While this program work great for what it does, it is also example scripts for AI on how to do image inference with such libraries/models, and useful in the production of other progreams that require such things.
-As you can see it generates OK images, they can look pretty real, but has the typical issues one would exoect under such restrictions and with AI image generation in general, but for simple images I think it will be effective in generating your result in a few iterations, so long as the request is not too barmy.
+A local python image generator from prompt using, 1 various compatible Encoders, and 2 choice of either, Z-Image-Turbo-GGUF or Flux-2-Klein-GGUF.
+This is a super, TXT to IMG and IMG to IMG image, generation project, covering what is possible currently to be most compitent through lightweight GGUF models that can fit on a 8GB GPU, but also scales to larger VRAM if you have that, and of course if you want you can also run it through CPU.
+The installer compiles for your specific CPU/GPU combo for the BEST speeds in inference you will find out there right now.
+As you can see it generates OK images, but has the typical issues associated with the libraries/models one would expect.
+The program uses a separate encoder file (optional but just do it), and it ensures to load this in one-shot mode, ensuring that both models will be loaded individually to the GPU, maxizing the potential size of the Image generation model.
+All that said, there may be a little learning if you are used to Grok or something of that level of simplicity.

 ### Media
 - Generation page showing a image to image, and other development images.
 BTW, the red line is not a glitch its SecondLife (v1.28)...